asvinta-p/International-Education-Cost-Dashboard---Tableau/README.md

 ## Key Insights
 - USA is highest cost destination at $39.9L total
-- Bachelor's degrees most expensive at $19.8K average tuition
+- Bachelor's degree is most expensive with an average tuition fee of $19.8K
 - Positive correlation found between living cost index and tuition fees
 - Switzerland cities dominate top 10 highest living cost rankings
+- UK was the most preferred destination, followed by the USA and Canada
-- Machine Learning was the most expensive program
+- Machine Learning emerged as the the most expensive program with an average of 48,000 USD

 ## Files
 - International_education_costs_dashboard.twb — Tableau workbook